Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 If you suffer from car sickness, queasiness while flying on a plane or seasickness, then drinking ginger tea or chewing a piece of ginger root before your journey could be the best medicine.

-Natural health resources suggest first taking ginger an hour before you travel to prevent nausea.
+Wellness resources recommend first taking ginger an hour before you travel to prevent nausea.
 Continuing to take it during your trip will provide even better results.

 For nausea related to PMS, migraines, a reaction to something you ate or other kinds of stomach upsets, make up a strong cup of ginger tea at the first sign of symptoms and sip it slowly for natural relief.